iiot2k/call_cpp_from_nodejs/setup.md

 ```

 We require **Node.js**<br>
-The easyiest way is to install Node-Red.<br>
+The easiest way is to install Node-Red.<br>
 Node.js and npm is then also installed.
 [How look here.📌](https://nodered.org/docs/getting-started/raspberrypi)